Main cyCombine workflow (Python port)

 plt.show()

-Finally we look at the UMAP (on the corrected layer) and the per-marker density plots.
-Well-corrected data should have (a) batches mixing in UMAP space and (b) per-marker density curves overlapping across batches in the “corrected” row of the density grid.
+We then inspect UMAP coordinates computed from the corrected layer and per-marker density plots.
+After correction, check whether batches mix in UMAP space and whether per-marker density curves overlap more closely in the corrected row of the density grid.

 fig = pcpl.plot_dimred(